 Make no mistake about it; bad news travels so much faster than good news.
-In fact, you have to make it a point to satisfy all your patients.
+You have to make it a point to satisfy all your patients.
 If one person is somehow dissatisfied, don’t be surprised if the word gets around.
 That’s all it may take for your ophthalmologist practice to suffer in the eyes of your patient community.
 You cannot afford that situation.

-For your medical practice to succeed, you must build a solid professional brand that embodies reliability, quality, trustworthiness, and value for money.
+For your medical practice to succeed, you must build a reliable, professional brand that embodies reliability, quality, trustworthiness, and value for money.
 It’s hard to do this if somehow some way, some of your patients don’t have a great experience at your clinic because of the instruments and tools you use.
 Sure, you have all the right skills.
 You spent a lot of time and money, keeping your skills up to date.
 But this is not enough.
-You need to have the right tools to produce the right impression every single time or else, your professional brand might suffer badly.
+You need to have the right tools to produce the right impression every single time or else; your professional brand might suffer badly.